 Let them know that you are available for private tutoring.
 Since you are in school yourself, you are already surrounded by plenty of potential students to tutor so spread the word around your school to seek out students in need of extra help.

 ♦ Print or make a flyer advertising your services and post them around your school (if it is allowed.)
 Look for bulletin boards in the library, hallways, cafeteria and wherever else and ask if you can pin your flyer to it.

 Facebook is a great networking tool and since you are most likely already friends with lots of fellow students on the site it’s an easy way to spread the word.
 It’s very likely that at least a few of your Facebook friends are either in need of private tutoring or knows someone who is.

-♦ Post on Instagram.
 Since Instagram is also very popular with young people, you can post images or videos on the site that advertises your tutoring services.
 For instance, since you probably excel in your classes and get great grades, post images of your report cards, awards, tests and papers (try to obscure the answers since this can be considered cheating) along with a message that you are available for tutoring to anyone struggling in those subjects.
 Add your contact info to the message, such as an email address or personal website so potential clients can visit to learn more about your services.